 Piping runs are assigned identifying numbers during design but they are difficult to identify physically because they may run for long distances.
-There are options, one of which is to standardize on using either the equipment location number of the upstream or downstream connected equipment, but a more practical option is to treat them as infrastructure and to use a generic numbering system as described below.
+There are options, one of which is to standardize on treating piping as a component of the upstream or downstream connected equipment, but usually a more practical option is to treat them as infrastructure and to use a generic numbering system as described below.

 Buildings and outside areas which are not directly used for manufacturing are normally assigned generic numbers.
 A typical format is NN-XXXX where “NN” is the department number and “XXXX” is a standard suffix.
 An example of a generic numbering system is shown below.